Medical expert of the article

 Indications for circumcision in men

-Most often, circumcision is carried out for religious reasons, which, as a rule, also regulate the time of the procedure and the person responsible for its implementation.
+Most often, circumcision is performed for religious reasons, which, as a rule, also regulate the time of the procedure and the person responsible for performing it.

-In 1989, the Circulatory Commission of the American Academy of Pediatrics stated that "circumcision in newborn boys has potential medical benefits and advantages, as well as disadvantages and a certain risk."
-The commission also stated that there is no medical indication for circumcision of newborn boys.
+In 1989, the American Academy of Pediatrics' Commission on Circumcision stated that "circumcision of newborn males has potential medical benefits and advantages as well as harms and some risks."
+The commission also stated that there is no medical indication for circumcision of newborn males.

-For medical reasons, circumcision is rarely performed.
-These indications include the incommensurability of the foreskin (especially when combined with obstruction of the urinary tract), phimosis and paraphimosis (infringement of the glans penis with extreme flesh, manifested by acute pain and swelling of the glans penis due to venous outflow disturbance.), And possibly also recurrent infection of the urinary system and / or STDs
+Circumcision is rarely performed for medical reasons.
+These indications include non-contractile foreskin (especially when combined with urinary tract obstruction), phimosis and paraphimosis (infringement of the glans penis by the foreskin, manifested by acute pain and swelling of the glans penis due to impaired venous outflow), and possibly recurrent urinary tract infections and/or STIs.

 Potential benefits of circumcision

-The procedure reduces the incidence of infections of the urinary system in male infants from 1 to 0.1%
+The procedure reduces the incidence of urinary tract infections in male infants from 1% to 0.1%.

 May reduce the risk of transmission of certain STDs (such as HIV infection)

-Cancer of the penis is a disease of the elderly, observed at a frequency of 1 in 600 men who have not undergone circumcision.
-Circumcision almost completely eliminates the risk of developing this disease.
-However, in the pathogenesis of penile cancer, an equal value, perhaps, is the non-observance of the rules of personal hygiene.
+Penile cancer is a disease of the elderly, occurring in 1 in 600 men who have not undergone circumcision.
+Circumcision virtually eliminates the risk of developing this disease.
+However, poor personal hygiene may be of equal importance in the pathogenesis of penile cancer.

-Circumcision (circumcision) can prevent cervical cancer in sexual partners of men infected with HPV who have not been circumcised.
+Circumcision may prevent cervical cancer in sexual partners of HPV-infected men who were not circumcised.

-Circumcision (circumcision) avoids circumcision at a later age, when the procedure is more complex and more traumatic for the patient.
-10% of men who have not undergone circumcision, subsequently have to carry out the procedure for medical reasons.
+Circumcision (cutting) allows to avoid circumcision at a later age, when the procedure is associated with greater difficulties and is more traumatic for the patient.
+10% of men who have not undergone circumcision subsequently have to undergo the procedure for medical reasons.

 During the operation, the infant experiences pain and discomfort.
-Anesthesia is not performed in all cases.
+Anesthesia is not used in all cases.
 The preferred method of anesthesia is not defined.
-Effective local anesthesia (blockade of the dorsal nerve of the penis).
-Do not use epinephrine.
-Surface anesthesia may be effective (5% gel with lidocaine / prilocaine).
+Local anesthesia (dorsal nerve block of the penis) is effective.
+Adrenaline should not be used.
+Topical anesthesia (5% lidocaine/prilocaine gel) may be effective.
 General anesthesia is not justified.

 Contraindications to circumcision in men

-Absolute contraindications: the presence in the infant (or family history) of increased bleeding or malformation of the penis (such as hypospadias, in which the skin of the foreskin is used as a flap for surgical correction of the defect).
-Circumcision is an optional procedure, it should only be performed by healthy babies.
+Absolute contraindications: the infant has (or has a family history of) excessive bleeding or malformations of the penis (such as hypospadias, in which the skin of the foreskin is used as a flap for surgical correction of the defect).
+Circumcision is an optional procedure and should only be performed on healthy infants.

-Relative contraindications: prematurity, age less than 24 hours and very small penis (micro penis), which can be the result of a fusion between the glans penis and scrotum.
+Relative contraindications: prematurity, age less than 24 hours and very small penis size (micropenis), which may be the result of adhesion between the head of the penis and the scrotum.

 Complications of circumcision

 Complications of circumcision occur in 0.2-0.6% of cases.
-The most frequent complication is marked bleeding.
-Other immediate complications include postoperative infection, formation of a hematoma, damage to the penis, removal of an excessively large skin flap (denudation)
+The most common complication is severe bleeding.
+Other immediate complications include postoperative infection, hematoma formation, damage to the penis, removal of an excessively large skin flap (denudation)

-- Infectious complications after circumcision often develop when using the device Plastibolla, which is imposed for a few days on the foreskin, until it happens necrosis and falling away.
+- Infectious complications after circumcision often develop when using the Plastiball device, which is applied to the foreskin for several days until it necroses and falls off.

-- Late complications, such as stenosis of the external opening of the urethra, develop rarely.
-As for the acuteness of sexual sensations.
-Master and Johnson did not reveal any difference between men with and without circumcision.
+- Late complications, such as stenosis of the external urethral orifice, are rare.
+As for the intensity of sexual sensations, Masters and Johnson found no difference between circumcised and uncircumcised men.

-- Severe complications are extremely rare and in all cases are caused by a violation of the technique of the operation (for example, complete destruction of the penis during electrocautery or ischemic necrosis due to the use of a mixture of lidocaine and adrenaline for local anesthesia).
+- More severe complications occur extremely rarely and in all cases are caused by a violation of the surgical technique (for example, complete destruction of the penis during electrocautery or ischemic necrosis due to the use of a mixture of lidocaine and adrenaline for local anesthesia).